| HJR 588: Medical, Ethical, and Scientific Issues Relating to Stem Cell

 9th, 2001, President George W. Bush announced that federal funds may

-research using human embryonic stem cells if the following criteria
+be awarded for research using human embryonic stem cells if the following criteria

 are met: